 2. The best time to visit Arashiyama Bamboo Forest

-There is one thing you should know before planning to visit the Bamboo Forest in Kyoto – this is one of the most popular tourist destinations in the city which means that most probably the forest will be packed with tourists.
+Visiting the Bamboo Forest is a must even if you only have one day in Kyoto – this is one of the most popular tourist destinations in the city which means that most probably the forest will be packed with tourists.

 Don’t panic!
 There is one thing that you can do to avoid the crowds – wake up early and be there before 8 am!
 Make sure to be at the forest at sunrise and you’ll be able to take photos without any tourists in the background.
 If you visit during the middle of the day, be prepared to make your way through hundreds of tourists.